SARAH-HADDAD/Design-Resources/readme.md

 [Mockupworld](https://www.mockupworld.co) | Free Mockups from the Web.
 [COLOR SUPPLY](https://colorsupplyyy.com) | A color picker for designers & illustrators.
 [rgb2cmyk](https://www.rgb2cmyk.org) | Convert images from RGB to the CMYK color space.
+[Khroma](khroma.co)| Khroma uses AI to learn which colors you like and creates limitless palettes.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>